 We focus on three forms of exploitation: sexual abuse, hyper-sexualization, and inappropriate physical exertion that leads to unnecessary injuries.

-Backed by research from the American Psychological Association, the Geena Davis Institute on Gender in Media, the Federal Bureau of Investigation on Internet Safety and other accredited agencies, our standards, reccomendations and suggestions have been thoughtfully crafted with the best interest of young dancers in mind.
+Backed by research from the American Psychological Association, the Geena Davis Institute on Gender in Media, the Federal Bureau of Investigation on Internet Safety and other accredited agencies, our standards, guidelines and suggestions have been thoughtfully crafted with the best interest of young dancers in mind.

 We honor that trust by ensuring no child is harmed under our leadership.